PayFlexiHQ/plugin-woocommerce/readme.txt

 * 	Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
 *  Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 *  Activate the plugin.
-* 	Open the settings page for LifterLMS and click the "Checkout" tab.
+* 	Open the settings page for Woocommerce and click the "Checkout" tab.
 * 	Click on the __PayFlexi__ link from the available Checkout Options
 *	Configure your __PayFlexi Payment Gateway__ settings.
 See below for details.

 = Configure the plugin =
-To configure the plugin, go to __LifterLMS > Settings__ from the left hand menu, then click __Checkout__ from the top tab.
+To configure the plugin, go to __Woocommerce > Settings__ from the left hand menu, then click __Checkout__ from the top tab.
 You will see __PayFlexi__ as part of the available Checkout Options.
 Click on it to configure the payment gateway.

 * __Enable/Disable__ - check the box to enable PayFlexi Payment Gateway.
 * __Title__ - allows you to determine what your customers will see this payment option as on the checkout page.